enyojs/spotlight/README.md

 Spotlight
 =========

-Spotlight package for Moonraker project
+Spotlight package for Moonraker project.
 Author: Lex Podgorny

 Used for keyboard/pointer navigation through components of an enyo application.